wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 its finalizer runs, at a time the GC chooses, and .NET does not run finalizers at process exit.

-`FipsRng`, `FipsAes`, `FipsAesGcm` and `FipsAesCcm` serialize calls on one object, so a DRBG or cipher stream cannot be used by two threads at once (which would repeat output or keystream).
+`FipsRng`, `FipsAes`, `FipsAesGcm`, `FipsAesCcm` and `FipsRsaKey` serialize calls on one object, so a DRBG or cipher stream cannot be used by two threads at once (which would repeat output or keystream), and two RSA operations never share the module's per-key working buffer.
 Other objects are not thread-safe;
 use one per thread or lock.
 A generated
 `FipsEccKey` owns a private DRBG (bound to the native key for signing and CDH blinding), so the `FipsRng` passed to `Generate` may be disposed afterwards.